 Low voltage is defined as 50 volts (V) or less.
 Common low voltages are 12 V, 24 V, and 48 V. Low voltage is normally used for doorbells, garage door opener controls, heating and cooling thermostats, alarm system sensors and controls, outdoor ground lighting, household and automobile batteries.

-Low voltage is supplied by batteries, or by a transformer that converts 120 V to a low voltage.
+Low voltage is supplied by batteries, or by a transformer that converts line voltage to a low voltage.
 Low voltage (when the source is operating properly) will not provide a shock from contact.
 However, a high current, low voltage short circuit (automobile battery) can cause an arc flash and possible burns.

 Doorbells, garage door opener controls, heating and cooling thermostats, alarm system sensors and controls all use a very small amount of current.
 They are usually wired with telephone cable, which use very small wires.
 Low voltage lighting systems can carry a higher amount of current and will need larger diameter wires.